jasonumiker/kubernetes-training/README.md

 Then go to the Kiali UI at http://localhost:20001/.
 You'll need a token that you can get by running `kubectl -n istio-system create token kiali`.

 You won't see anything here in the Traffic Map until you generate traffic through the system by going to http://localhost/productpage.
 Refresh it 5-10 times and you'll see that it is balancing the load across those three versions of the service (one without stars, one with black stars and the other with red stars) which changes/impacts the customer experience.
-If you don't see anything ensure you've picked the default namespace in the dropdown up top - and note it also defaults to only showing you the laste minute so pick a longer time range if you last hit the service over a minute ago.
+If you don't see anything ensure you've picked the default namespace in the dropdown up top - and note it also defaults to only showing you the last minute so pick a longer time range if you last hit the service over a minute ago.
 ![](images/kiali.png)

 One of the things that Istio can really help us with is traffic management.
 To see this in action: